-- 1. The statistics for reportable crimes will be reviewed by the Director of the School of Practical Nursing with all students as made available.
-The Clery Campus Security Report is posted online on the PN website under "Disclosures" tab. - 2.
+- 1. The Clery Campus Security Report, the statistics for reportable crimes, is posted on-line on the Practical Nursing Program website under "Disclosures" tab. - 2.
 Procedure for reporting any incident: - A. Notify the Practical Nursing Faculty and/or PN Program Director of the incident. - B. The PN Program Director will notify the Police Resource Officer, and a record will be provided to the Administrative Director and Principal of the school. - C. The Plains Township Police Department will be notified, as necessary. - D. Follow-up will be done with involved students, and policies will be reviewed/revised, as necessary, to prevent re-occurrences.